mbozatzis/MotorPositionControl/README.md

 ### Experimental Procedure

-During this experiment we repeated the procedure of the first experiment with the new controller.
+During this experiment we repeated the procedure of the first experiment with the new controller, the script can be found in the file *dynamic_state_feedback_controller.m*.
 The results are:

 Without the magnetic break: